Loading...

 Development

-We appreciate any feedback you post in the user forum at openriskengine.org.
+We appreciate any feedback you post in the discussion forum at https://github.com/OpenSourceRisk/Engine/discussions.
 If you want to contribute code changes and extensions, then please fork the ORE repository at https://github.com/OpenSourceRisk/Engine and start coding.
 Changes and additions can then be provided in the form of pull requests at https://github.com/OpenSourceRisk/Engine/pulls.

 ORE is based on QuantLib and uses QuantLib style especially in its “QuantExt” library.
 Adding different simulation models starts there so that familiarity with QuantLib is an advantage.
 Further amendments are then also required in the data and analytics libraries closer to the application layer.
 The design of the latter two libraries is less QuantLib-style.